[Q,R]=0 and Kostant partition functions: Decomposition of partition functions

 \end{proposition}

+Observe that the set of $\gamma\in \t^*$ satisfying the assumptions of Proposition \ref{paradandecomposition} is a complement of the union of a finite number of hyperplanes.
+Indeed $\gamma_S$ is $\Phi$-regular if it is not contained in a union of hyperplanes in $S\subset \t$, while $\yv$ is polarizing if it is not contained in a union of hyperplanes in $\t$.

-Observe that if $-\gamma$ is in the dual cone to the cone generated by $\Phi^+\cup -\Phi^{-}$, then all the terms but the one corresponding to $S=\{0\}$ vanish, and hence, in this case, the identity \eqref{paraeq} is tautological.
+Also note that if $-\gamma$ is in the dual cone to the cone generated by $\Phi^+\cup -\Phi^{-}$, then all the terms but the one corresponding to $S=\{0\}$ vanish, and hence, in this case, the identity \eqref{paraeq} is tautological.